Flood recovery funding – essential information

 Farming Recovery Fund

-The government has confirmed on their farming blog Our approach to Farming Recovery payments that this is a one-off recovery payment for farmers, which will contribute towards restoring farmland following the damage that Storms Babet and Henk, and the exceptional wet weather caused during last autumn and winter.
+The government has confirmed on its farming blog – Our approach to Farming Recovery payments – that this is a one-off recovery payment for farmers, which will contribute towards restoring farmland following the damage that Storms Babet and Henk, and the exceptional wet weather caused during last autumn and winter.

 The Defra blog includes information on: